We are very pleased to say that we are finally back to business as usual.

 Many of you may already know that the Retired Greyhound Trust collect used postage stamps to raise funds for the greyhounds in their care.
 For some of you collecting the occasional stamp here and there and finally getting around to posting a collection off may be a bit of a nuisance.

 Thanks to the inspiration of Penny and Adrian (who have started the branch collection very nicely) we are now collecting as a kennel too.
 In due course we’ll arrange for a bulk lot of stamps to reach the RGT and save you the postage cost of sending them yourselves.
 From as little as one stamp, please bring them in whenever you visit us.
 We have a collection bag in the kennel kitchen for you to use.
 All stamps are welcome, but most especially the ones from abroad.
 Thank you everyone for supporting greyhound welfare Nationwide.
+As revealed by our research company, the half-life of Accutane is on average only 2 days, but it is necessary to take into account that in the human body Accutane can esterify to form etretinate.
+In this regard, a period of time after the end of treatment with Accutane, during which pregnancy should be avoided, is also set for a period of 2 years.
+The half-life of Accutane is an average of 19 hours, the half-life of its main metabolite 4-oxo-isotretinoin is an average of 29 hours.

 Foster Home Appeal: